Essential travel info and city map

 Geneva can be reached by car too.
 It's a 3h00-drive from Basel, and a 3h30-journey from Zurich.

-We don't recommend this option though.
+I don't recommend this option though.
 The busy town center can be tough to navigate.
 Parking options are limited and expensive.

 The main rail, bus, and tram stations of Geneva

-The tram and bus platform directly outside of the main station is called 'Genève, gare Cornavin'.
+The tram and bus platform directly outside of the main station is called "Genève, gare Cornavin".

 From the station, the old town center can be reached on foot in 15 minutes, along with most attractions such as the lakeside promenade and many museums.
 But there's a dense network of trams, buses, and trolley buses too.